-When choosing a sander between the Orbital and Palm sander, you need to consider the purpose.
-What is the job you have in mind for it?
+You must consider potential use when pitting an Orbital vs Palm sander.
 The tools are different in size, and you need to consider the size of the surfaces you will be working on.
 The grits, power, speed, and systems differ.
+What is the job you have in mind for it?

-It means that if you have a tight budget that cannot support a tool that uses more electricity, you will need to go for a machine that uses less power.
+You will need to go for a machine with less power if you have a tight budget that cannot support a tool that uses more electricity.
 More power means more speed.

-For heavy-duty activities or quicker tasks, a more powerful tool will be ideal.
+A more powerful tool will be ideal for heavy-duty activities or quicker tasks.
 I will help you choose the one that suits your budget and usability below.

 What it is good at is polishing woodwork pieces.
 There is a difference between a random orbital sander and a regular orbital sander.